EishaF897/CN_Lab/README.md

 # CN_Lab
-CN lab tasks are uploaded here in branches according to weeks
+CN lab tasks and Cisco Packet tracer files (.pkt) are uploaded here in branches according to weeks